TanStack/query/docs/guides/testing.md

 ```

 (The `react-test-renderer` library is needed as a peer dependency of `@testing-library/react-hooks`, and needs to correspond to the version of React that you are using.)

+*Note*: when using React 18 or later, `renderHook` is available directly through the `@testing-library/react` package, and `@testing-library/react-hooks` is no longer required.

 ## Our First Test